Chapter 42 : Snap

 “Wow.
 You really spent a creepy amount of time thinking this through, didn’t you?”

-I gave Fred a look that plainly said, ‘Don’t push it.’
-Fred just responded with his usual charming flash of the pearly-whites.
-You know how people are sometimes described to have hundred-watt smiles, or whatever?
-Well, Fred has enough watts in his grin to power the whole city of Hong Kong.
+I gave Fred a look that plainly said, ‘Don’t push it,' and he just responded with his usual charming flash of the pearly-whites.
+“I don’t have a love-hate relationship, Freddy.”

-Dad was always at work.
-Debbie, surprisingly, kept out of my way.
-She spent most of her free time looking after the kids and obsessively tending her greenhouse, which was, thankfully in the backyard and far, far away from my bedroom.
-I don’t know— maybe my press conference meltdown had scared her — but shockingly enough, she had done a good job of staying out of my hair.
+The next couple days at Crescent Drive passed by quickly, blurring into an eventual routine.
+Dad was always at work and Debbie, surprisingly, managed to keep out of my way whenever we were both home alone.
+She spent most of her free time looking after the kids or obsessively tending her greenhouse, which was thankfully in the backyard and far, far away from my bedroom.
+I didn't know why — maybe my press conference meltdown had scared her — but shockingly enough, she had done a good job of staying out of my hair.

-Speaking of hair, I’d….er, undyed it.
-With a couple of quick charms, I'd reversed the Witch Weekly transformation and was back to my usual curlicues of gleaming crimson.
-I don’t know what prompted the decision—I’d just gotten sick of the brown, I guess.
-I felt like my Nutella Hair had been a way for me to convince myself that I’d changed, grown up and matured.
-When, in reality, I’d still been the same person —just in brunette edition.
+Speaking of hair, I had finally, er, undyed it.
+With a couple of quick charms, I'd reversed the Witch Weekly transformation and was now back to my original red colour.
+While I was sure this meant having to put up with a lot more ginger jokes from Freddy, I was still happy to have my usual curlicues of gleaming crimson.
+I'd gotten sick of the brown.
+My Nutella Hair™ had been a way for me to convince myself that I’d changed, grown up and matured, when, in reality, I’d still been the same person —just in brunette edition.